HTC, having offloaded a hefty portion of its talent to Google's Pixel programme, is back with a fresh offering for 2018, the HTC U12+.

-HTC pretty much invented the dual camera in 2014 with the HTC One M8.
-It was a breakthrough phone, able to do things with depth mapping in the camera that others were no where near.
-But if anything, it was too early to the game.
+HTC pretty much invented the dual camera back in 2014 with the HTC One M8.
+It was a breakthrough phone, able to do things with depth mapping in the camera that others were nowhere near.
+If anything, it was too early to the game.
 We're a little surprised it's taken HTC so long to return to dual cameras, but the HTC U12+ isn't just an evolution of the M8, it's something new.

-There are two cameras on the back: the main 12-megapixel lens has 1.4µm pixels and an f/1.75 aperture and HTC is calling it UltraPixel 4.
-It offers laser and PDAF (or dual pixel) technology for focusing.
-There was a good camera on the U11, so we have high hopes for the U12+ in terms of photo quality and low light performance.
-There's optical image stabilisation too.
+There are two cameras on the back: the main 12-megapixel lens has large pixels, an f/1.75 aperture lens, and HTC is calling it UltraPixel 4.
+It offers laser and phase-detection (or dual pixel technology) for autofocus.

 Android Oreo with HTC Sense

-Of course it comes with BoomSound HiFi Edition, using the whole body of the phone as a resonance chamber (another element that others have copied), for great speaker quality and volume.
+The phone comes with BoomSound HiFi Edition, using the whole body of the phone as a resonance chamber (another element that others have since copied), for great speaker quality and volume.

 The HTC U12+ offers a premium design, but it feels chunkier than it needs to be, with no great benefit.
 It doesn't offer a larger display or more capacious battery than its competitors, while there's no 3.5mm headphone jack support as you might find in a chunkier device.
 Ultimately, the U12+ is just a big phone.